 Bluetooth NFC Readers

 Bluetooth NFC readers are somewhat less common than USB ones, but there are still several available on the market.
 Prior to the adoption of USB-C, these were your only options for broad tablet compatibility if it was necessary to charge the tablet while using the reader.
-Now that USB-C is being broadly adopted, Bluetooth readers are becoming less compelling for NFC kiosk applications, but their wireless functionality does enable some usecases for which the cable of a USB reader presents a problem.
+Now that USB-C is being broadly adopted, Bluetooth readers are becoming less compelling for NFC kiosk applications, but their wireless functionality does enable some use cases for which the cable of a USB reader presents a problem.
 Additionally, if one has already purchased tablets for an application and they do not support USB-C charging hubs, getting Bluetooth NFC readers may make more sense than replacing the tablets.
+In particular, iOS devices do not support generic USB peripherals, so, if an application is targeting iOS, Bluetooth readers are the only option.

 While they can perform quite admirably and do offer excellent flexibility in positioning, Bluetooth readers have a couple of distinct disadvantages compared to their wired cousins.
 Firstly, while USB is usually very reliable on all devices, Bluetooth performance can be highly variable from device-to-device and can be impacted by difficult-to-debug, seemingly unrelated factors.
 For example, here at TapTrack, we’ve seen tablets that repeatedly lose their connection to a Bluetooth reader, but only when they also have WiFi enabled.
 Exacerbating this issue is the fact that the Android Bluetooth driver itself is, in our experience, not particularly reliable and is prone to failing in ways that are difficult-to-detect or completely silent and, unfortunately, sometimes only fixed by rebooting the tablet.
 Additionally, regardless of what host device and reader you use and how reliable it may be, Bluetooth performance is always going to be degraded in the presence of significant amounts of radio interference.
 Unfortunately, the 2.4GHz frequency that Bluetooth operates at is extremely congested with signals from other Bluetooth devices, signals from devices using WiFi, and noise thrown out by microwave ovens all contributing to the problem.

 From a reader option standpoint, the story is largely the same as it is for USB readers.
 There are a handful of readers out there, but the most commonly available one is again an ACS offering - the ACR1255U-J1.
 Once again, there is a somewhat outdated SDK offered by ACS themselves and a handful of second- and third-party example programs and SDKs on offer from other groups and individuals with varying levels of functionality and support.
-That said, once again, if your application is fairly straight-forward and you have significant development resources, the ACR1255U-J1 might be a logical choice.
+That said, once again, if your application only requires basic tag interaction such as reading the tag’s unique serial number and you have significant development resources to devote to the project, the ACR1255U-J1 might be a logical choice.

 On the other hand, if you’re looking for a more plug-and-play solution, TapTrack’s TappyBLE NFC reader with its host of open-source SDKs and example applications may be the more attractive option.
-In addition to the SDKs and support, the TappyBLE also offers a relatively unique feature - heartbeat mode.
+In addition to providing superior NFC performance, battery life, SDKs, and support, the TappyBLE also offers a relatively unique feature - heartbeat mode.
 When you use a TappyBLE with heartbeat mode enabled, the application and the Tappy will maintain a ‘heartbeat’ of messages back-and-forth and initiate a disconnect/reconnect cycle and raise an alert if the heartbeat fails.
 Often the disconnect/reconnect cycle will resolve some Bluetooth issues that would otherwise require staff intervention, and, if the issue is not resolved, you at least have a mechanism for informing staff that the tablet needs servicing.

 Headphone Jack Readers